 ATTIC MOISTURE IN WINTER

 Moisture vapor from daily activities such as cooking, bathing, and laundry can rise into your attic, especially in winter when windows and doors are kept closed.
-These moisture vapors can build-up on attic surfaces including the underside of your roof, rafters, and settle on attic insulation.
+These moisture vapors can build up on attic surfaces including the underside of your roof, and rafters, and settle on attic insulation.

-Over time, attic moisture can lead to a number of problems including damaged insulation, mold problems, and even costly structural repairs.
+Over time, attic moisture can lead to several problems including damaged insulation, mold problems, and even costly structural repairs.

-Wet insulation loses its thermal resistance, allowing heated air from living spaces to pass up into the attic.
+Wet insulation loses its thermal resistance, allowing heated air from living spaces into the attic.
 As a result, you may need to run your heating system more often to maintain comfort.

 ATTIC MILDEW & MOLD PROBLEMS

 Moisture build-up can lead to mold and mildew issues and impact indoor air quality.
-This can be especially challenging for occupants with mold allergies or those that suffer from a weakened immune system.
+This can be especially challenging for occupants with mold allergies or those who suffer from a weakened immune system.